The Wendy’s Company (NASDAQ:WEN) Shares Sold by Massachusetts Financial Services Co. MA

-In other news, Director Joseph A. Levato sold 20,000 shares of the firm’s stock in a transaction dated Friday, December 1st.
+In other news, Director Joseph A. Levato sold 20,000 shares of the business’s stock in a transaction on Friday, December 1st.
 The shares were sold at an average price of $19.18, for a total transaction of $383,600.00.
-Following the completion of the transaction, the director now directly owns 30,407 shares of the company’s stock, valued at approximately $583,206.26.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 20.10% of the company’s stock.
+Following the transaction, the director now directly owns 30,407 shares in the company, valued at approximately $583,206.26.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+20.10% of the stock is currently owned by corporate insiders.

 The Wendy's Company, together with its subsidiaries, operates as a quick-service restaurant company in the United States and internationally.
 It operates through Wendy's U.S., Wendy's International, and Global Real Estate & Development segments.
 The company is involved in operating, developing, and franchising a system of quick-service restaurants specializing in hamburger sandwiches.